Vestibular schwannomas are also called acoustic neuromas. They are benign brain tumours that start in the nerve that connects the brain to the ear.

 Coping with vestibular schwannoma

 Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare type of tumour.
-Being well informed about your tumour and its treatment can make it easier to make decisions and cope with what happens.
+It can be especially difficult when you have a rare tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.

 Research and clinical trials